KreativeThinker/blog/src/content/blog/dynago.md

 ---
-title: 'Making an Ironman-like Gesture Computer Interface'
+title: 'Making Ironman’s Gesture Control System'
 description: 'What I am making, the working, the design choices, the concepts, my journey and what I have planned for this Human Computer Interface'
 pubDate: 'Jul 01 2025'
 heroImage: '../../assets/dynago/logo.png'